 Our list of helmet program resources has sources of helmet program info and materials, with an indication of what they can do for you.
 Free pamphlets, posters, videos, bookmarks.

 We have a Toolkit for Helmet Promotion Programs that includes some of the materials above on paper.
 It also includes duplicating masters of our pamphlets and other handout materials.
-There is a CD with the program manual, the California manual and the rodeo guide described above.
-And finally, we include two DVD's with the three DOT bike helmet and safety videos and Safe Kids' video Jello in a Jar.
+There is a CD with the program manual, a California manual and the rodeo guide described above.
+And finally, we include four DVD's with the three DOT bike helmet and safety videos and four other helmet safety videos.
 We send the Toolkit to you free, and you are welcome to duplicate any of the materials for school, police or any other non-profit use by a non-profit organization.
 (For-profits please check with us, except for local bike shops, who are encouraged to duplicate and hand out any of our materials.)
-Just email us at email@example.com.
+Just email us.
 Be sure to give us a postal mailing address if you want the Toolkit!
 We can usually get it in the mail to you within 24 hours, but if you need it sooner there are links to all of the materials here on this page.
 Here is

 more on requesting our materials, and here is a page with the contents of the Toolkit and a link to the Word file if you can't wait for snail mail.

 Here is our Links Page for helmet program sites beyond those mentioned below.

 The US Department of Transportation has an extensive bike and school safety site with pages of resources.
 In 2014 they brought out a new Bicycle Safer Journey site: with videos, curricula, lesson plans, quizzes, and just about everything you need for classroom instruction of basic bicycle safety, including helmets.
 Spanish materials included.
 Links to other sites for more curricula.
 Not a helmet-specific site, but by far the best thing DOT has ever produced.